A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Abstract

 \section{Abstract}

-Ensemble forecasts and their combination are explored from the perspective of a probability space.
-Manipulating ensemble forecasts as discrete probability distributions, multi-model ensembles (MMEs) are reformulated as barycenters of these distributions.
-Barycenters are defined with respect to a given distance.
-The barycenter with respect to the L2-distance is shown to be equivalent to the pooling method.
-Then, the barycenter-based approach is extended to a different distance with interesting properties in the distribution space: the Wasserstein distance.
-Another interesting feature of the barycenter approach is the possibility to give different weights to the ensembles and so to naturally build weighted MME.
+Ensemble forecasts and their combination are examined from the perspective of probability spaces.
+Manipulating ensemble forecasts as discrete probability distributions, multi-model ensemble (MME) forecasts are reformulated as barycenters of these distributions.
+We consider two barycenters, each defined with respect to a different distance metric: the $L_2$ barycenter, which correspond to the traditional pooling method, and the Wasserstein barycenter, which better preserves certain geometric properties of the input ensemble distributions.

-As a proof of concept, the L2- and the Wasserstein-barycenters are applied to combine two models from the S2S database, namely the European Centre Medium-Range Weather Forecasts (ECMWF) and the National Centers for Environmental Prediction (NCEP) models.
-The performance of the two (weighted-) MMEs are evaluated for the prediction of weekly 2m-temperature over Europe for seven winters.
-The weights given to the models in the barycenters are optimized with respect to two metrics, the CRPS and the proportion of skilful forecasts.
-These weights have an important impact on the skill of the two barycenter-based MMEs.
-Although the ECMWF model has an overall better performance than NCEP, the barycenter-ensembles are generally able to outperform both.
-However, the best MME method, but also the weights, are dependent on the metric.
-These results constitute a promising first implementation of this methodology before moving to combination of more models.
+As a proof of concept, we apply the $L_2$ and Wasserstein barycenters to the combination of four models from the Subseasonal to Seasonal (S2S) prediction project database.
+Their performance is evaluated for the prediction of weekly 2m temperature, 10m wind speed, and 500hPa geopotential height over European winters.
+By construction, both barycenter-based MMEs have the same ensemble mean, but differ in their representation of the forecast uncertainty.
+Notably, the $L_2$ barycenter has a larger ensemble spread, making it more prone to under-confidence.
+While both methods perform similarly on average in terms of the Continuous Ranked Probability Score (CRPS), the Wasserstein barycenter performs better more frequently.